-Businessman, father of two among 20 killed in Delhi violence, families wait for bodies
+Businessman, father of two among 24 killed in Delhi violence, families wait for bodies

 Delhi Police has imposed Section 144 in the affected areas to bar people from assembling in groups, but the violence continues unabated.
 The police has repeatedly been accused of either inaction or complicity in the violence against Muslims.

-While details about all the people killed in the violence so far are not yet known, here is what we know about the ones who have been identified.
+While details about all the people killed in the violence so far are not yet known, here is what we know about 13 people who have been identified.

 Ratan Lal, 42